frogm0uth/keyboard-notes/qmk-layer-tap-toggle/README.md

 1. Tap the key to produce the tap keycode.
 In the example above, tapping the NumPad layer key produces Enter.
 2. Hold the layer key and the layer will be activated while it's held.
+3. Hold Ctrl, then hold the layer key and a second different layer will be activated while it's held.
-3. Hold Shift, then tap the layer key to toggle/lock the layer.
+4. Hold Cmd/Gui, then tap the layer key to toggle/lock the layer.
-4. Hold the layer key, then while holding, tap the CU_LLOCK key to lock the layer on.
+5. Hold the layer key, then while holding, tap a "lock" key defined in that layer to lock the layer on.
 Then you can release the layer key.
-5. If the layer is toggled/locked, press the layer key to deactivate it.
+6. If the layer is toggled/locked, press the layer key to deactivate it.
-6. Press the CU_BASE key to deactivate all layers.
+7. Press the CU_BASE key to deactivate all layers.

 ## How to add to your keymap